 We can now solve for the velocity of the car with respect to the truck:

 SignificanceDrawing a vector diagram showing the velocity vectors can help in understanding the relative velocity of the two objects.

 A boat heads north in still water at 4.5 m/s directly across a river that is running east at 3.0 m/s.
 What is the velocity of the boat with respect to Earth?

-Flying a Plane in a WindA pilot must fly his plane due north to reach his destination.
+Flying a Plane in a WindA pilot must fly a plane due north to reach their destination.
 The plane can fly at 300 km/h in still air.
 A wind is blowing out of the northeast at 90 km/h. (a) In what direction must the pilot head the plane to fly due north? (b) What is the speed of the plane relative to the ground?

 StrategyThe pilot must point the plane somewhat east of north to compensate for the wind velocity.
 We need to construct a vector equation that contains the velocity of the plane with respect to the ground, the velocity of the plane with respect to the air, and the velocity of the air with respect to the ground.
 Since these last two quantities are known, we can solve for the velocity of the plane with respect to the ground.
 We can graph the vectors and use this diagram to evaluate the magnitude of the plane’s velocity with respect to the ground.
-The diagram will also tell us the angle the plane’s velocity makes with north with respect to the air, which is the direction the pilot must head her plane.
+The diagram will also tell us the angle the plane’s velocity makes with north with respect to the air, which is the direction the pilot must head the plane.

 SolutionThe vector equation is where P = plane, A = air, and G = ground.
 From the geometry in Figure 4.29, we can solve easily for the magnitude of the velocity of the plane with respect to the ground and the angle of the plane’s heading,